 In order to do something "useful", shellcode generally needs to call Windows APIs.
 However, in order to call an API, shellcode must first find the address where that API has been loaded.
 To do this the vast majority of shellcode iterates through the export address table of all loaded modules, looking for modules that contain useful APIs.
 Typically this involves kernel32.dll, ntdll.dll or kernelbase.dll.
 Once an interesting module has been found, the shellcode can then figure out the address where an API in that module resides.
-This mitigation filters read accesses to the Export Address Table (EAT), allowing or disallowing the read/write access based on the calling code originated from a shellcode.
-With EMET in place, most of today's shellcode will be blocked when it tries to lookup the APIs needed for its payload.
-In addition, EMET tries to prevent attempts by shellcode and ROP gadget to clearing the hardware breakpoints used for this mitigation.
+This mitigation filters read accesses to the Export Address Table (EAT), allowing or disallowing a read/write access based on whether the calling code originated from a shellcode.
+With EMET in place, most of today's shellcode will be blocked when it tries to look up the APIs needed for its payload.

-Figure 9: How EAF monitors access to critical modules' Export Address Table
+Figure 9: How EAF monitors accesses to critical modules' Export Address Table in old versions of EMET; new versions of EMET may employ different mechanisms to implement the protection.